 Your experience in the past 5 years is the most relevant information for a hiring manager.
-It’s what you’ll most likely be interviewed about, screened on, and will be the basis for any hiring decision.
-The past five years have the greatest impact on what jobs you will be invited to interview for, and what jobs you’ll ne offered, and what job you ultimately accept.
+It’s what you’ll most likely be asked about in an interview, screened on, and will be the basis for any hiring decision.
+The past five years have the greatest impact on what jobs you will be invited to interview for, what jobs you’ll ne offered, and what job you ultimately accept.

 Experience beyond 16 years ago is simply not relevant to the hiring manager today.
 It’s ancient history that has little to do with your ability to perform in a job today.
 The work that you did and the tools that you used are not applicable to the challenges of today.
 And your performance in those long-ago jobs isn’t linked to your likely performance in your next job with your future employer.

-As a rule, if something does not help you get interview requests, it ought not be on your resume.
+As a rule, if something is not actively helping you get interview requests, it doesn't belong on your resume.
 And in the case of specific dates from two or more decades ago, there is the potential harm of age discrimination.

-Therefore, we’ll generally leave the detail and years regarding your work experiences that ended before 2005 off of your resume.
+Therefore, we’ll generally leave the details and years regarding your work experiences that ended before 2005 off of your resume.